 If you are a curious person, who likes to understand how things or different technologies work, then a good training is the best environment for you.
 Each module should start by laying down the theory and the basics of how these things work.
 Once you have understood them, hacking them is a lot easier.
 Hacking is about knowledge and not poking things in the dark to see if the break.

 SevenShift has developed a series of IoT security trainings and workshops to fit any profile, from managers to pentesters.

-With your registration to any of the bootcamps, you will receive a free IoT Hacking Kit (hardware with a value of +400 Euros), which contains the tools and some vulnerable devices, so that you can continue sharpening your skills or hack devices after the event.
+With your registration to the bootcamp, you will receive a free IoT Hacking Kit (hardware with a value of +300 Euros), which contains the tools and some vulnerable devices, so that you can continue sharpening your skills or hack devices after the event.